Seafood health and safety in Canada

-Canada's fish-inspection and control system contributes to Canada's worldwide reputation for safe, wholesome fish and seafood products.
-Buyers can be assured that seafood from Canada will continue to meet the increasingly rigorous safety and wholesomeness standards required by the world's major seafood markets.
+Canadian seafood products will continue to meet the increasingly rigorous health and safety standards required by the world's major seafood markets.

 - Date modified: